qui3xote/ottopyscript/README.md

 Ottopyscript will import all `.otto` files in the specified directory (or directories) though it does not (currently) include sub-directories.
 All scripts in the file will be parsed and added as automations.
 See the [ottoscript](https://github.com/qui3xote/ottoscript) repository for details on the language.

 ## Current limitations
-- Only state-based triggers are currently supported.
-Time-based and other trigger types will be added in a future release.
+- Only state-based and time-based triggers are currently supported.
+Events/MQTT/Numeric States will come in a future release.
-- If you change an otto script, you must reload pyscript before the change will take effect (from the HA interface, this is available in the Server Controls section).
+- If you change an otto script, you must reload pyscript before the change will take effect.
+From the HA interface, this is available in the Server Controls section - for those who like the command line, touching the config.yaml file will also cause pyscript to reload.
-- Only a small number of commands (turn on/off, toggle, lock/unlock) have been implemented so far.
+- Only a small number of shortcut commands (turn on/off, toggle, lock/unlock) have been implemented so far, but the CALL command can run any HA service, allowing OttoScript to do virtually anything that a YAML automation can.